MariaPdg/image-autoencoding/README.md

 coco_test_data = 'coco_test2017/test2017'
 ```

-We use training and testing data for training.
-We allow to do this since VAE is trained in unsupervised manner.
-Evaluation is done with the validation set.
+We use training and testing data to train the network.
+It is allowed since VAE is trained in an unsupervised manner.
+The evaluation is done with the validation set.

 ### Food-101